mermehr/redmind/playbooks/shadowcreds_pkinit_usershell.md

----
-title: "Shadow Credentials → PKINIT TGT → User Shell"
-tags: [active-directory, shadow-creds, pywhisker, pkinit, kerberos, evil-winrm]
-author: "RedMind"
-date: 2025-10-01
----

 # Shadow Credentials → PKINIT TGT → User Shell

 **TL;DR**
 Abuse **Shadow Credentials** using `pywhisker` to register a rogue certificate for a user account.
 With that certificate, use **PKINIT** to request a Kerberos **TGT**.
 Load the ticket (ccache) and authenticate via **Evil‑WinRM** or other Kerberos-aware tooling to obtain a shell.